zaxymelkt/kny/content/Systems - Demon Slayer/Breathing Styles/Historical/Sun Breathing.md

 - Preformed the previous forms at +2 ATK STR every turn this form is continued.
 	- If the user fails to use a Sun Breathing form in the correct order, all momentum is lost.

-- Unmastered Cost: 20 STAM
+- Unmastered Cost: 100 STAM per turn
-- Mastered Cost: 10 STAM
+- Mastered Cost: 80 STAM per turn